Say hello to the Microlonino 2.0, the adorable EV that wants to bring bubble cars back. And it’s coming to Europe very soon.

 Despite its tiny size, it has a 25hp motor and a top speed of 90km/h, which is more than one would need for urban driving.

-Interestingly, this EV doesn’t have any side doors, but instead has a large front door from which the occupants can enter.
+Interestingly, this EV doesn’t have any side doors, but instead has a large front door from which the users can enter.

-So, here’s the big question: while microcars are an increasingly popular choice in China and Japan, could they become the next big “thing” in Europe as well?
+Microcars are an increasingly popular choice in China and Japan, but could they become the next big thing in Europe as well?

-Add these to the relatively low price tag, and the odds are high.
-Up until now, 24,000 buyers having already placed reservations for a Microlino, a great indication of a new trend.
+Add these to the relatively low $14,500 price tag, and the odds are high.
+Up until now, at least 24,000 buyers have already placed reservations for a Microlino, and perhaps that’s an indication of a new trend.